nabormendonca/gpt-4v-enade-cs-2021/questions/q11-eng.md

 D) II and IV.

+E) III and V.

+---

-E) III and V.**Prompt**: Answer the question(s) in this image by explaining step by step the reasoning used to answer it/them.
-At the end, choose which of the five alternatives provided (A-E) is correct.
+**Prompt**: Answer the question in this image.
+Explain your reasoning step by step.
+At the end, choose which of the five alternatives (A-E) is correct.
 Inform if there is more than one correct alternative or if all five alternatives are incorrect.

+---

 **ChatGPT-4 Vision response**: